mickymacirl/CI-P5-EGZ/README.md

 #### Milestone 1 - Basic Setup

-1.1 As a developer, I must set up the project so that it can implement the core features
+1.1 As a developer, I must set up the project so that it can implement the core features.

 Issue 2 GitHub Project for information.

-1.2 As a developer, I must set up static files and folders so that the project images, CSS and javascript work on the website
+1.2 As a developer, I must set up static files and folders so that the project images, CSS and javascript work on the website.

 Issue 12 GitHub Project for information.

-1.3 As a developer, I must create the basic base.html page and project structure so the layout is uniform
+1.3 As a developer, I must create the basic base.html page and project structure so the layout is uniform.

 Issue 13 GitHub Project for information.

-1.4 As a developer, I must create a footer with social media links and contact information
+1.4 As a developer, I must create a footer with social media links and contact information.

 Issue 3 GitHub Project for information.

-1.5 As a developer, I need to create the main website header with logo and web page links
+1.5 As a developer, I need to create the main website header with logo and web page links.

 Issue 4 GitHub Project for information.

-1.6 As a developer, I must create a navigation bar that works on any device
+1.6 As a developer, I must create a navigation bar that works on any device.

 Issue 8 GitHub Project for information.

 #### Milestone 2 - Stand Alone Pages Setup

+2.1 As a developer, I must implement a 404-error page to alert users when they try to access a page that doesn't exist.

+Issue 5 GitHub Project for information.

+2.2 As a developer, I need to create a 500-error page to alert website users when the application generates an internal server error.

+ Issue 7 GitHub Project for information.

+2.3 As a developer, I must implement a 403-error page to alert users when they do not have the right to access this page.

+Issue 24 GitHub Project for information.

+2.4 As a user, I want to be able to contact Ethical Gearz so that I can express my opinion on a product or tool.

+Issue 22 GitHub Project for information.

+2.5 As a user, I want to be able to find out information about the site owners of Ethical Gearz so that I am kept informed.

+Issue 23 GitHub Project for information.

 #### Milestone 3 - Aithentication Setup

+3.1 As a developer, I must set up AllAuth so that website users can sign up and access the features.

+Issue 6 GitHub Project for information.

+3.2 As a user I want to be able to register to Ethical Gearz so that I can access exclusive products and tools.

+Issue 14 GitHub Project for information.

 #### Milestone 4 - Admin Setup

+4.1 As an admin, I need to be able to administer Products.

+Issue 17 GitHub Project for information.

+4.2 As an admin, I need to be able to administer users.

+Issue 18 GitHub Project for information.

+4.3 As an admin, I need to be able to administer categories.

+Issue 19 GitHub Project for information.

+4.4 As an admin, I need to create robots.txt and sitemap files for the site.

+Issue 19 GitHub Project for information.

 #### Milestone 5 - Stripe

+5.1 As a user, I want to be able to add items to my shopping cart so that I can easily purchase multiple items at once.

+Issue 25 GitHub Project for information.

+5.2 As a user, I want to be able to securely enter my payment information so that I can complete my purchase.

+Issue 26 GitHub Project for information.

+5.3 As a user, I want to be able to view my order history and receipts so that I can keep track of my purchases.

+Issue 27 GitHub Project for information.

+5.4 As an administrator, I want to be able to view and manage orders placed by user so that I can ensure orders are fulfilled correctly.

+Issue 28 GitHub Project for information.

+#### Milestone 6 - Additional Features

+6.1 As a user, I want to be able to create a wishlist of products for future purchase.

+Issue 35 GitHub Project for information.

+6.2 As a user, I want to be able to leave product reviews and ratings.

+Issue 36 GitHub Project for information.

+6.3 As a user, I want to be able to view recommended products based on my browsing and purchasing history.

+Issue 37 GitHub Project for information.

-#### Milestone 6 - Documentation
+#### Milestone 7 - Documentation

+7.1 Complete all testing and documentation for the Ethical Gearz website

+Issue 38 GitHub Project for information.

 ## Scope Plane